-For the fiscal year ended June 30, 2020, net table games revenue was \$83.3 million, a decrease of 49.1% compared to the prior year.
-Due to the COVID-19 pandemic, both Twin River Casino Hotel and Tiverton Casino Hotel were closed on March 14, 2020, thereby suspending all table games activity until June 30, 2020 when the casinos were reopened, at a limited capacity, per State and Health Department guidelines.
+For fiscal 2021, net table games revenue was \$79.5 million, a decrease of 4.6% compared to the prior year.
+Due to the COVID-19 pandemic, both Twin River Casino Hotel and Tiverton Casino Hotel were at limited capacity per State and Health Department guidelines.
+In addition, the "COVID-19 Pause" resulted in complete closure of the casinos for a three-week period in December 2020.
+On May 20, 2021, the State's two licensed casinos returned to mostly pre-COVID-19 operations; however, Poker was not offered during fiscal year 2021.